jiyoungsim/BigQuery-NYC-Taxi-Demand--EDA-and-Prediction/README.md

   + Insights from EDA: taxi demand vary by different times and regions.
 If we can predict taxi demand given different times and regions, we can possibly maximize revenue by placing more cars where demand is high.

   + Prediction: four prediction models have been trained.
-    + Baseline simple linear model: chosen as baseline model for easy interpretability
+    + Baseline linear regression model: chosen as baseline model for easy interpretability

     <img src="figs/largest_coeff.png" width="600">  <img src="figs/time_coeff.png" width="600">